cristinaguimaraes/new-relic/README.md

   '/top-apps-by-host/:id' => for the ‘Top Apps By Host’ view

-I also thought that would be more organised to use Redux and have the information related with the apps and toast always saved in one place (single source of truth).
+I also thought that it would be more organised to use Redux and have the information related with the apps and toast always saved in one place (single source of truth).

-  5. Once we don’t have a data source connection, if you refresh the page on '/apps-by-host' or '/top-apps-by-host/:id' , you will be redirect to home.
+  5. Once we don’t have a data source connection, if you refresh the page on '/apps-by-host' or '/top-apps-by-host/:id' , you will be redirected to '/'.
 I thought it would be more organised that way.
 I also decided to not use SAGAS and Request Success Failure Pattern for the same reasion (no data source connection what means no asynchronous call).

-  6. I used a library called 'react-toastify' for a better design of the alert dialog and also to communicate with the user if the actions (add or remove app) were well succeed.
+  6. I used a library called 'react-toastify' for a better design of the alert dialog and also to communicate with the user if the actions (add or remove app) were well succeeded.

   7. I used 'jest' and 'enzyme' for unit testing.
-Also added prop-type errors package to check any problem related with the props of every component.
+Also added 'jest-prop-type-error' package to check the prop types of every component.

-  8. To check the browser support for the latest 2 versions of major browsers I installed  'browserslist' and added the "last 2 xxxx version" for the four browsers of the list.
+  8. To check the browser support for the latest 2 versions of major browsers I installed 'browserslist' and added the "last 2 xxxx version" option for each browser.

   9. .prettierrc is the file to define the rules of code formatting from the 'prettier' package.

-  10. .huskyrc is the file to configure the pre-commit hook.
-Also code formatting using 'husky' package.
+  10. .huskyrc is the file to configure the pre-commit hook for code formatting.